-- the financial statements give a true and fair view of the state of the group's and of the parent company's affairs as at [date] and of the group's [profit/loss] for the year then ended; - the group financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006; and, as regards the group financial statements, Article 4 of the IAS Regulation.
+- the financial statements give a true and fair view of the state of the group's and of the parent company's affairs as at [date] and of the group's [profit/loss] for the year then ended; - the group financial statements have been properly prepared in accordance with UK adopted international accounting standards. - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+Our responsibilities under those standards are further described in the auditor Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the group and the parent company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.